HTTPArchive/har.fyi/src/content/docs/reference/structs/request-payload.md

-startedDateTime | string | Start time of the request. time | int | Total time taken for the request in milliseconds. request | object | Details of the request. response | object | Details of the response. cache | object | Cache details (empty in this example). timings | object | Timing details of various stages of the request.
+startedDateTime | string | Start time of the request. time | int | Total time taken for the request in milliseconds. request | object | Details of the request. request.method | string | HTTP method used for the request. request.url | string | URL of the requested resource. request.headersSize | int | Size of the request headers. request.bodySize | int | Size of the request body. request.cookies | array | Cookies sent with the request. request.headers | array | Headers sent with the request. request.headers[].name | string | Header name. request.headers[].value | string | Header value.
+request.httpVersion | string | HTTP version used for the request. request.queryString | array | Query string parameters.
+response | object | Details of the response. response.status | int | HTTP response status code.
+response.statusText | string | Status text of the response.
+response.headersSize | int | Size of the response headers.
+response.bodySize | int | Size of the response body.
+response.headers | array | Headers sent with the response.
+response.headers[].name | string | Header name.
+response.headers[].value | string | Header value.
+response.httpVersion | string | HTTP version used for the response. response.content | object | Content details of the response.
+response.content.size | int | Size of the content.
+response.content.mimeType | string | MIME type of the content.
+response.cookies | array | Cookies received with the response.
+cache | object | Cache details (empty in this example). timings | object | Timing details of various stages of the request. timings.blocked | int | Time spent in blocking. timings.dns | int | Time spent in DNS lookup. timings.connect | int | Time spent in establishing a connection. timings.ssl | int | Time spent in SSL handshake. timings.send | int | Time spent in sending the request. timings.wait | int | Time spent in waiting for the response. timings.receive | int | Time spent in receiving the response.
 _type | int | Type identifier for the request.
 _id | string | Unique identifier for the request.
 _request_id | string | Identifier for the original request.